-Denver Digs Trees places a particular emphasis on distributing trees in Denver's undercanopied neighborhoods and offers free street trees and training on tree care to residents in the program's 23 target neighborhoods.
+Denver Digs Trees places a particular emphasis on distributing trees in Denver's undercanopied neighborhoods and offers particularly low fees for street trees and training on tree care to residents in the program's 23 target neighborhoods.
 Tree Distribution Day has become a Denver tradition with sites around the city staffed by people from the Denver Department of Parks and Recreation, the City Forester's Office and hundreds of enthusiastic volunteers from around the Greater Metro area.

 Support for The Park People comes from a number of different sources including individual donations, tree sales, foundation and government grants and corporate sponsorships.
 The Park People is managed by a small staff, a dedicated Board of Trustees and, throughout the course of each year, hundreds of volunteers.
 To find out ways you can get involved, click here.